 There are six modules including a public performance module affording students four separate performance opportunities and a self-directed practical research project which culminates in a performance in an area of speciality.

-- The 30 credit module is a mixture of workshops and taught classes of 18 hours a week contact time over 24 weeks.
+- The 40 credit modules composed of two that include a mixture of workshops and taught classes of 18 hours a week contact time over 24 weeks and one self led independent project.

 - The 20 credit modules are taught practical classes of between 6 and 8 hours a week contact time over 24 weeks.

 This module is a combination of practical and theoretical classes covering accepted methodologies of (not exclusively) Stanislavski, Hagen and Johnstone in Acting Technique and Scene Study and then applied and furthered in Acting for Camera and Acting for Radio.
-Students work on a variety of texts from Ancient Greek to Contemporary scripts.
+Students work on a variety of texts from Ancient Greek to Classic Texts.

 This module is taught by voice specialists, qualified in voice to Masters level.
 Using accepted methodologies including, although not exclusively, Linklater, Berry and Houseman.
 The module covers voice production and application to text and is assessed through three vocal presentations to peer audiences over the 24 weeks, and vocal articulacy is assessed through a phonetics test and 2 x 300 word essays.
 This is supported by a theatre visit each term and relevant workshops with outside practitioners at the end of each term.